derhansen/derhansen.github.io/_posts/2023-09-20-why-you-should-use-typo3-with-php-mod-exif.md

 ---
 layout: post
-title: 'The significance of the PHP exif module in TYPO3 and why you should always enable it'
+title: 'The significance of the PHP exif module in TYPO3 and why it should always be enabled'
 date: '2023-09-14T15:00:00.000+02:00'
 author: Torben Hansen
 tags: